 Get With The Guidelines-AFIB supports hospitals in many ways, including:

 - access to the most up-to-date research and scientific publications

 - a competitive advantage in the healthcare marketplace

 - national and local recognition for hospital team program achievement

 - professional education opportunities, such as workshops and webinars

 - Quality & Systems Improvement (QSI) field staff support

 - reduction of noncompliance and medical errors through data-driven peer review

-Data collection and feedback reporting are performed using the American Heart Association's Patient Management Tool™ (PMT), an online, interactive system provided by Quintiles Real World & Late Phase Research.
+Data collection and feedback reporting are performed using the American Heart Association's Patient Management Tool™ (PMT), an online, interactive system provided by IQVIA.

-For more information, check out the following Get With The Guidelines-AFIB materials
+For more information, download Get With The Guidelines-AFIB fact sheets and forms here.